IsaacCavallaro/course_work/Term 2/Week 2/rails_controllers/rails_controllers_index.md.md

 - There is no response being sent back so this number 8 line (in the image) is not occuring.

 # Send back a response

+- To send back a response from our controller actions we have a number of different ways to do so.